LunaticReisen/GodotSourceMovement/README.md

 Use Godot 4.2

+## v1.2

+Almost done!

+Add 2 line to fix werid gravity problem

+Change some speed number to make it more smooth

+## v1.1

-v1.1 : Add crouch, the gravity in ground movment looks weird
+Add crouch, can do a little starfe jumping in crouch, the gravity in ground movment looks weird

+## v1.0

-v1.0 : Can strafe jumping but no crouch
+Can strafe jumping but no crouch

+## Ref:

 use kenny's asset